The University of Maryland Nurse Anesthesia Program is the only school in the state of Maryland to offer the DNP-NA.

 During the second and third years, students begin their clinical education in Baltimore-Washington area hospitals and return to the University for classes one day a week.

-The curriculum includes content in physiology, pathophysiology, chemistry, physics and pharmacology.
+The curriculum includes content in physiology, pathophysiology, chemistry, physics, and pharmacology.
 Web-based courses may be available.

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.

 Some CRNA schools require much more out of their applicants than others.
-See how the requirements at University of Maryland Nursing compare to most CRNA school’s requirements.
+See how the requirements at the University of Maryland Nursing compare to most CRNA school’s requirements.